Miscellaneous Permits and Licenses

 A. Yes.
 You must submit a completed application a minimum of 45 days prior to the event date.
 The application must include information relating to the assembly and dispersal areas; starting and ending times; and the number of persons, animals and vehicles in the parade.
 Information relating to the route of the parade, which must include the streets or highways through which the parade will pass, is also required.
 For additional information and permit fees, contact the Miscellaneous Permit and License Processing Bureau at 410-887-3616.

 A. A Bingo License (PDF) is required to sponsor bingo games in Baltimore County.
 Only charitable, religious, and certain other "qualifying" organizations are permitted to obtain a bingo license.
 Commercial bingo, i.e., bingo played for personal profit, is not permitted.
 Additionally, bingo licensees are permitted to sponsor bingo a maximum of two days and nights per week.
 Bingo is not allowed on Sundays.
 Applications need to be submitted at least 14 days prior to the bingo event.
 For additional information, contact the Miscellaneous Permit and Licenses Bureau at 410-887-3616.

 A. Yes.
 Anyone holding a non-profit public entertainment or gathering in the county must obtain a Non-Profit Public Gathering Permit.
 Public entertainment, performances or exhibitions of any kind that include personal profit must obtain a Public Exhibition License.
 Games of chance, such as raffles and paddle wheels, may only be included if a Baltimore County non-profit organization has obtained a Gaming Permit.
 Cards or roulette may be included only if a Casino Event Permit (PDF) has been obtained.
 Dice games and slot machines are prohibited.
 For additional information, contact the Miscellaneous Permit and License Processing Bureau at 410-887-3616.

 A.Yes.
 Anyone driving or owning a mini-bike or off-the-road motorcycle (PDF) must obtain a Baltimore County registration card and plate.
 For additional information or to register your mini-bike or off-the-road motorcycle, contact the Miscellaneous Permit and License Processing Bureau at 410-887-3616.

 A. Yes.
-This bureau also issues permits and licences and licenses including but not limited to:
+This bureau also issues permits and licenses and licenses including but not limited to: